michigandaily/bore/README.md

   Using other chart types will follow a nearly identical pattern, though the functions that can be chained to a chart type may differ from chart to chart.
 Refer to the [API Reference](#api-reference) for more details or take a look at the [examples](./examples/).

 <!-- Make a note of redrawing, small multiples, resizing -->

+\* I initially chose maps over objects because I felt it'd be less ergonomic to have to specify an x or y accessor.
+However, it may be preferable to specify accessors in some chart types.
+I have not done research into the performance benefits of maps or objects.

 ## [API Reference](#api-reference)